Where Do I Begin Looking For A Job?

 Will Career Services Help Me With My Resume?

 Absolutely!
 We offer help for students writing their first résumé as well as for students revising or updating an existing résumé.
-To have your résumé and/or cover letter critiqued, you will need to make an appointment with one of the Career Services staff.
-Our Career Resource Area also has various books and pamphlets to help you develop a professional looking résumé.
+To have your résumé and/or cover letter critiqued, you will need to make an appointment.
+We usually require coming in with a rough draft in Word format that can be edited electronically.
+We also have various resources, such as resume and cover letter samples that can help you get started in developing a professional looking résumé.
 We urge every job seeker to have his/her résumé reviewed several times before sending it out.

-Career Services offers two online career information delivery systems (Focus 2 and Choices® Planner) that can help you compare, connect and choose from a vast network of work and education options in order to build a meaningful career plan for a more fulfilling career transition.
-Both systems use interest-based assessment tools that enhance self-awareness and help career explorers set priorities, create educational/occupational plans and generally make more informed decisions about where they fit into the world of work.
+Career Services offers an online career information delivery systems called Focus 2 that can help you compare, connect and choose from a vast network of work and education options in order to build a meaningful career plan for a more fulfilling career transition.
+The system uses an interest-based assessment tool that enhances self-awareness and helps career explorers set priorities, create educational/occupational plans and generally make more informed decisions about where they fit into the world of work.
 To learn more, and actually begin using these on-line assessment instruments, please go to the FOCUS 2 Career Exploration/Assessment Tool page within the Career Services website.

 What Information Do You Have on Job Vacancies and Can I Find Job Postings On-line?

 Each year, Career Services receives well over 5,000 full and part-time positions appropriate for both current students and recent graduates.
-MCC students and alumni may use our on-line service to search for jobs, co-ops/internships, volunteer opportunities and to post résumés.
-In order to gain access to the postings, you must complete an on-line registration that includes choosing an access ID and password and creating a personal profile/account.
-Upon your successfully completed registration, you will have the option to upload an existing résumé in MS Word format.
-Position announcements from employers who are not registered on our on-line system are posted in hard copy format on our Career Services Job Board located around the corner from our new office location on the first floor of the Student Services Center, L120.
+MCC students and alumni may use our on-line service, powered by College Central Network, to search for jobs, co-ops/internships, volunteer opportunities and to post résumés.
+In order to gain access to the postings, you must complete an on-line registration that includes choosing an access ID (banner ID for current students) and password and then creating a personal profile/account.
+Upon your successfully completed registration, you will have the option to upload an existing résumé in MS Word or PDF format.
+Position announcements from employers who are not registered on our on-line system are posted in hard copy format on our Career Services Job Board located in the hall across from the entrance to our office on the first floor of the Student Services Center, L120.

 How Do I Find Out What Employers Will Be Recruiting On-Campus and How Do I Participate?